Psychiatric Service Dog for Autism Spectrum Disorder — ADA Guide

 - The disability does not substantially limit any major life activity

-Can someone with autism have a Psychiatric Service Dog in Michigan?
+Can someone with autism have a Psychiatric Service Dog under the ADA?

 Yes.
 ASD qualifies under the ADA when it substantially limits major life activities.
-A Michigan-licensed clinician certifies the impairment and documents the specific tasks the PSD is trained to perform.
+A licensed clinician certifies the impairment and documents the specific tasks the PSD is trained to perform.

 What specific tasks can an autism PSD perform?